hapijs/hapi/API.md

 };
 ```

-### `reply.continue([data])`
+### `reply.continue([result])`

-Returns control back to the framework without setting a response.
-If called in the handler, the
+Returns control back to the framework without ending the request lifecycle, where:
-response defaults to an empty payload with status code `200`.
-The `data` argument is only used for
-passing back authentication data and is ignored elsewhere.
+- `result` - if called in the handler, prerequisites, or extension points other than the `'onPreHandler'`
+  and `'onPreResponse'`, the `result` argument is not allowed and will throw an exception if present.
+If
+  called within an authentication strategy, it sets the authenticated credentials.
+If called by the
+  `'onPreHandler'` or `'onPreResponse'` extensions, the `result` argument overrides the current response
+  including all headers, and returns control back to the framework to continue processing any remaining
+  extensions.

 ```js
 const Hapi = require('hapi');